 I’ve got hundreds of pages with tons of advice and tips from myself and other guides, but this is likely the most important page you will find if you really want to learn the secret to catching more trout, steelhead, or salmon.

 After guiding thousands of anglers, I’ve realized that 90% are missing out on potential fish when they don’t need to.

 I discuss all the things that I have witnessed over the years that prevent anglers from catching more trout, steelhead, and salmon.

 I’ve been asked this over a hundred times by clients, they ask ” What’s the one thing that you do that makes you so good at catching fish?”

-My answer, ” it’s not one thing that I do that makes me good, it’s a whole bunch of little things I do added up that make catching fish very easy for me”.
+My answer, ” it’s not one thing that I do that makes me good, it’s a whole bunch of little things I do added up that make catching fish often easy for me”.

-So what’s the most important thing to catching a trout or steelhead, all of it.
+So what’s the most important thing to catching a trout or steelhead, all of it put together.

 How To Catch More Trout And Steelhead?

 Most guys think it’s the best bait or the perfect presentation that will catch them more fish, but they’re wrong.
 To catch more trout and steelhead you need to realize that it’s many little things all working perfectly together that will result in more fish, and if one of those things is wrong it could mean no fish.

 I can not guarantee that you will catch more trout by simply telling you what my best trout bait is, or what my best fly is for trout or steelhead.